 The Effects of Climate Change on the Planet and the People

 As years go by, the more we get to feel the wrath of climate change.
 A word we have heard a lot since the 90s.
-A clear example of how gradual we are experiencing climate change is the rise of sea levels and the death of the Icelandic glacier named Okjokull at 700 years.
+A clear example of how gradual we are experiencing climate change is the rise of sea levels and theat 700 years.

 Scientists predict that climate change will global warming will significantly increase as years go by.
 What does this imply for the way we live?.
 In return, it is said that the annual costs from the damages caused by

 The Rise in Temperature

 As mentioned earlier, scientists project for a continuous increase in temperature for the coming years due to climate change.
 But how will this affect us?
 In the West, what used to have a cool climate is now experiencing severe weather.
 This, in return, has taken a toll on its residents as the heat is too much to handle.

 Decades ago, regular insulation and heating were enough to keep everybody happy throughout the seasons.
 But now?
-Many institutions in the West have started to install air conditioning units to combat the heat.
+Many institutions in the West have started to to combat the heat.
 It is worth remembering that houses in the West are built to keep heat inside.
 The apparent contrast between architectural design and people’s recent experiences is a crucial indicator that things are beyond normal now.

 The abnormal rise of temperature will also affect or marine biodiversity.
 As the ocean’s temperature rises, the risks of habitats being destroyed also go higher.
 Fishes and other aquatic animals will migrate and even die in the process.
 It is projected that by the end of 2050, there will be a significant decrease in seafood catch.